sarojaba/rust/doc/tutorial.md

 This usage of traits is similar to Java interfaces.

+By default, each of the three storage classes for traits enforce a particular set of built-in kinds that their contents must fulfill in order to be packaged up in a trait object of that storage class.

+* The contents of owned traits (`~Trait`) must fulfill the `Send` bound.
+* The contents of managed traits (`@Trait`) must fulfill the `'static` bound.
+* The contents of borrowed traits (`&Trait`) are not constrained by any bound.

+Consequently, the trait objects themselves automatically fulfill their respective kind bounds.
+However, this default behavior can be overridden by specifying a list of bounds on the trait type, for example, by writing `~Trait:` (which indicates that the contents of the owned trait need not fulfill any bounds), or by writing `~Trait:Send+Freeze`, which indicates that in addition to fulfilling `Send`, contents must also fulfill `Freeze`, and as a consequence, the trait itself fulfills `Freeze`.

+* `~Trait:Send` is equivalent to `~Trait`.
+* `@Trait:'static` is equivalent to `@Trait`.
+* `&Trait:` is equivalent to `&Trait`.

+Builtin kind bounds can also be specified on closure types in the same way (for example, by writing `fn:Freeze()`), and the default behaviours are the same as for traits of the same storage class.

 ## Trait inheritance

 We can write a trait declaration that _inherits_ from other traits, called _supertraits_.